Royal and viceregal transport in Canada: Land

-Carriage and automobile
+Carriage

-The Canadian state landau was originally purchased by Governor General the Earl Grey from the Governor-General of Australia, where the carriage had been built in 1890s (made by Ewing Brothers in Melbourne, Australia from hand-carved wood and wrought-iron), and was in 1911 gifted by Grey to the federal King-in-Council.
-Save for a period during the Second World War, the landau has been used for ceremonial processions through Ottawa of the governor general or members of the Royal Family, typically between the royal residence of Rideau Hall and Parliament Hill.
-The landau is maintained by the Royal Canadian Mounted Police since 1911.
+The Canadian state landau was originally purchased by Governor General the Earl Grey from the Governor-General of Australia, where the carriage had been built during the 1890s (made by Ewing Brothers Carriage Builders in Melbourne, Australia, from hand-carved wood and wrought-iron), and it was gifted by Lord Grey to the Crown in right of Canada in 1911.
+Except for a period during the Second World War, the landau has been used for ceremonial processions through Ottawa by the governor general or members of the royal family, typically between the royal residence of Rideau Hall and Parliament Hill.
+The landau has been maintained by the Royal Canadian Mounted Police since 1911.

-Queen Elizabeth II also used another landau, but it is not owned by the Government of Canada.
-The C Spring Barouche landau, owned by the Ontario Jockey Club, was a gift from E.P.
-Taylor.
-Made by Barker and Company of Britain, it has been used to transport members of the Royal Family during the Queen's Plate event in Toronto.
+Members of the royal family have also used a landau owned by the Woodbine Entertainment Group (formerly the Ontario Jockey Club), which was imported from the United Kingdom by E.P.
+Taylor in the 1960s.
+It has been used during the Queen's Plate at Woodbine Racetrack in Toronto.

+Automobile

-Cars have been employed frequently to transport members of the Royal Family and governors general around localized areas of Canada.
-The sovereign's car bears a licence plate with a gold St. Edward's Crown on a red field.
-In 1926, in anticipation of the 1927 royal tour of Canada undertaken by Prince Edward of Wales (later the Duke of Windsor) and his brother, Prince George, Duke of Kent, the first state cars of Canada, two Mclaughlin-Buick seven passenger open touring cars were constructed for their use by General Motors Canada.
-Mclaughlin Motor Car Company, was a Canadian automobile company that produced cars under the marque Mclaughlin, later branded Mclaughlin-Buick, that was purchased in 1918 by General Motors and became its Canadian subsidiary.
-Two McLaughlin-Buick Phaetons were built for the 1939 Royal tour of Canada.
+Cars have been employed frequently to transport members of the royal family and governors general around localized areas of Canada.
+In 1926, in anticipation of the 1927 royal tour of Canada undertaken by Prince Edward, Prince of Wales (later Edward VIII and then Duke of Windsor) and his brother Prince George, Duke of Kent, the first state cars of Canada (two McLaughlin-Buick seven-passenger open touring cars) were constructed for their use by General Motors Canada.
+McLaughlin Motor Car Company was a Canadian automobile company that produced cars under the marque McLaughlin, later branded McLaughlin-Buick, which was purchased in 1918 by General Motors and became its Canadian subsidiary, General Motors Canada.
+Two McLaughlin-Buick Phaetons were built for the 1939 royal tour of Canada.
 One of these later carried Prince Charles and Diana, Princess of Wales, during their 1986 visit to Canada.
+Elizabeth II's car bore a licence plate with a gold St. Edward's Crown on a red field.